 Specifies a name, containing 1 to 60 characters, that is associated with the output data set.
-This can help in distributing output.
-This parameter is optional.
+This parameter can help in distributing output and is optional.

-This example prints "R. ROPER" on the line reserved for NAME on the separator pages of any output data set that references OUTDS6: //OUTDS6 OUTPUT NAME='R. ROPER'

-Note: When sending output to a microfilm device, see Appendix E, "Microfilm Device Considerations."
+- Example: This example prints "R. ROPER" on the line reserved for NAME on the separator pages of any output data set that references OUTDS6: //OUTDS6\OUTPUT\NAME='R. ROPER' - Note: When sending output to a microfilm device, see Appendix E, "Microfilm device considerations."